 What are The Property Specialists Ltd's 'legitimate interests'?

 The Property Specialists Ltd holds different categories of personal data for different periods of time.
-Wherever possible, we will endeavour to minimise the amount of personal data that we hold.
+Wherever possible, we will endeavour to minimise the amount of personal data that we hold and the length of time for which it is held.

 - If 'consent' is the basis for our lawful processing of your data, we will retain your data so long as both the purpose for which it was collected, and your consent, are still valid.
 We review the status of your consent every twelve (12) months and treat non-response to our requests for renewal of consent as if they were your request to withdraw consent.
 Occasionally, we might identify a legitimate interest in retaining some of your personal data that has been obtained by consent.
 If we do, we will inform you that we intend to retain it under these conditions and identify the interest specifically.